Plan & Fund

 Before we get into the hows or action plans, let’s make sure we are all using the same terms:

-- Protected Bike Lane: A protected bike land is an on-street lane for bicycles separated from the motor vehicle travel lane in some manner, typically with a buffer zone, a buffer zone with flexible bollards, a raised curb or even a motor vehicle parking lane.
+- Protected Bike Lane: A protected bike lane is an on-street lane for bicycles separated from the motor vehicle travel lane in some manner, typically with a buffer zone, a buffer zone with flexible bollards, a raised curb or even a motor vehicle parking lane.
 Buffer zones are typically 2ft-4ft wide, so protected bike lanes generally cannot be installed on streets narrower than 52ft wide.
-Protected bike lanes have proven extremely effective at getting more people riding in urban areas with heavy traffic.
+Protected bike lanes have proven extremely effective at getting more people riding in urban areas with heavy motorized traffic.

 - MTB Trail: An MTB trail is made of dirt or other natural substance, most often designed to be used by mountain bikes for recreation, but it can sometimes serve as a transportation route.